E-G-C/avs-workshop-step-by-step/module-1-task-1.md

     14.1.
 In the Azure Portal, go to your primary AVS \> Identity

     14.2.
 Select the IP for vCenter.
-On the bastion hosts, open the Edge browser and enter the VCenter IP’s.
+On the bastion hosts, open the Edge browser and enter the vCenter IP’s.

     14.3.
 There will be a Secure browser connection popup.
 Select the advanced button